 Determining Fault in the Georgia Car Accident

-Assigning Percentage of Fault
+Assigning a Percentage of Fault

 Drivers may also advocate for lower percentages of fault with help from their car accident lawyers.
 They can help gather evidence to prove the other driver’s fault and negotiate with the insurance adjuster for a fair settlement.